toshi0383/TVMLKitchen/README.md

 ```

 ## Kitchen Recipes
-Though TVML view cannot be modified programatically after loaded, we can at least generate TVML dynamically.
+Though TVML view cannot be modified programatically after presented(or is there a way?), we can at least generate TVML dynamically by defining **Recipe** for it.

 ```
 let banner = "Movie"